scholacantorum/public-site/poetry/index.md

 * The contest will be judged by a panel consisting of a local Poet Laureate, a local journalist, Schola Cantorum Directors and composer Eric Tuan.
 The submission deadline is September 27, 2019.
-The 10 finalists will be announced on February 15, 2020.
+The 10 finalists will be announced in early January, 2020.
 The three winning poems will be announced at Schola’s early spring concerts which are scheduled for Saturday, February 29 and Sunday, March 1.
 The title of this Schola concert is “Into the West”.
 The music selected for performance at this concert will be choral music from and